effektif/user-docs/docs/process-builder/actions.rst

 Actions
 -------

-Actions are like steps in a process.
+You can think of actions like steps in a process.
-An action might be a user task in Effektif, an operation on a file in a document management system or any other action that represents something to be done in a process.
+Action include things like user tasks in Effektif, operations on a file in a document management system or any other actions that represent work that someone will perform as part of a process.

 .. figure:: /_static/images/process-builder/actions.png